veertuinc/anka-docs/content/en/docs/Getting Started/partials/_step1.md

-## What we will do in this tutorial
-1. Install Anka CLI + Create your first VM Template
-2. Install Anka Controller & Registry
-3. Link the Anka CLI Node to the Controller
-4. Start a VM instance using the Controller UI

-## Step 1.
-Install Anka CLI + Create your first VM Template

 **Perform the following steps on the machine that is intended to be a Node.**
 - "Nodes" are the host machines you want to run the Anka VMs.
 You can use any Apple hardware for this.